Eduardobricenio/gitcheatsheet/gitcheatsheet.md

-git init /*Set up a directory to be monitored by Git.
-To do this, configure the working directory, which consists of the project statistics, the index or staging area and a local repository where the commitments will be stored.*/
+git init // Set up a directory to be monitored by Git.
+To do this, configure the working directory, which consists of the project statistics, the index or staging area and a local repository where the commitments will be stored.